-The last thing any homeowner wants is a burglar entering their empty home.
+The last thing any homeowner want is a burglar entering their empty home.
 That’s why home security shouldn’t be taken lightly.
 A majority of convicted burglars say that they intentionally avoid homes with security camera systems.
 So, whether you’re getting away for the day or taking an extended vacation, put these safety tips to work and make your home less of a target for robbers.
 And this tips works for your Office too!

 Take security to the next level.